-Each share of our Class A common stock will be entitled to 29 votes per share and is convertible into one share of our Class B common stock at any time at a holder's option and automatically upon certain transfers, provided, however, that at any such time, and thereafter, as none of Barry J. Bentley, Gregory S. Bentley, Keith A. Bentley or Raymond B. Bentley is an executive officer or director of the Company, the holders of our Class A common stock will be entitled to 11 votes per share.
-All of our Class A common stock also will automatically convert into shares of our Class B common stock upon the affirmative vote of at least 90% of the then outstanding shares of Class A common stock or such time that the Bentley Family, collectively, directly or indirectly, own less than 20% of our issued and outstanding Class B common stock on a fully-diluted basis (assuming the conversion of all issued and outstanding Class A common stock).
-Each share of our Class B common stock will be entitled to one vote per share and is not convertible into any other shares of our capital stock.
+Each share of our Class A common stock will be entitled to votes per share and is convertible into one share of our Class B common stock at any time.
+Our Class A common stock also will automatically convert into shares of our Class B common stock upon certain transfers.
+Each share of our Class B common stock is entitled to one vote per share and is not convertible into any other shares of our capital stock.
 Holders of our Class A common stock and Class B common stock will generally vote together as a single class, unless otherwise required by our amended and restated certificate of incorporation or law.

-The shares of our Class A common stock outstanding after this offering will represent approximately 4.4% of the total number of shares of our Class A and Class B common stock outstanding after this offering and 57.4% of the combined voting power of our Class A and Class B common stock, and the Bentley Control Group and the Bentley Family will hold or have the ability to control approximately 67.4% and 83.6%, respectively, of the voting power of our outstanding capital stock.
-The Bentley Control Group will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transactions.
+The shares of our Class A common stock outstanding after this offering will represent approximately % of the total number of shares of our Class A and Class B common stock outstanding after this offering and % of the combined voting power of our Class A and Class B common stock.
+The holders of our Class A common stock will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transactions.
 See the sections titled "Principal and Selling Stockholders" and "Description of Capital Stock" for additional information.